 The cardio you do will depend on if you have exercise equipment.
 You can use a stationary bike to build stamina, resistance, range of motion for your needs and hips, and more.
 It doesn’t require balance, so it’s a safe exercise.
 It can be done in the privacy, and comfort of your own home.

 Walking in the neighborhood is a great exercise if you don’t have any equipment.
 You can also use a treadmill if you have one.
 But if you don’t, just move around the house or outside.
 Shoot for 5-10 minutes at a time and work your way up to 56-60 minutes over time.
+You can even get into running with this running plan for obese beginners.

 Marching in place is a great way to get some cardio in.
 Try doing high steps and add the alternate elbow.
 Stretch your right elbow to your left knee as you lift it.
 This will build some core strength while you do your cardio.
 It also helps with balance.

 Pretend you are boxing.
 This is a great cardio workout.
 Standing leg curls are great too.
+And don’t forget to check out this HIIT for obese beginners workout.
+You’ll love it.

 Try interval training when walking.
 Walk slowly for 2 minutes and speed up to your fastest speed for 30 seconds.
 Repeat that 5 to 10 times.